Neurohacking: Mental health

 Bettering people's mental health is one primary application of neurohacking.

 Virtual reality exposure therapy is one application of neurohacking, and is being used to treat post traumatic stress.
 The USC Institute for Creative Technologies has been working on exposure therapy techniques since 2005, and exposure therapy is now an evidence based treatment for post traumatic stress.

 Exposure therapy retrains the mind of the patient to reduce the fear associated with feeling a certain way or experiencing certain triggering stimuli.
 By confronting situations in a safe and controlled virtual reality environment, the patient is able to reduce the anxiety associated with those circumstances.

 The FDA has approved DBS devices for the treatment of both Parkinson's disease and dystonia.
 There are several risks involved with this treatment, such as depression, hypomania, euphoria, mirth, and hypersexuality.
 However, permanent complications are rare.
 DBS has also been used to treat Tourette syndrome, dyskinesia epilepsy and depression, although more research is needed in these areas before it can be deemed safe.

 Human enhancement

 Enhancing the human experience is another application of neurohacking.
 Methods include simple brain-training games, chemical enhancers, and electrical brain stimulation.

 Caffeine is an effective method for enhancing human performance in everyday life.
-Caffeine is the most popular drug in the world (humans drink a collective 1.6 billion cups per day) and is also the most popular method by which people are neurohacking.
+Caffeine is the most popular drug in the world (humans drink a collective 1.6 billion cups of coffee per day) and is also the most popular method by which people are neurohacking.
 Caffeine improves memory, sociability, and alertness.